apache/iceberg/site/docs/spec.md

 The Iceberg community is currently working on version 2 of the Iceberg format that supports encoding row-level deletes. **The v2 specification is incomplete and may change until it is finished and adopted.** This document includes tentative v2 format requirements, but there are currently no compatibility guarantees with the unfinished v2 spec.

-The goal of version 2 is to provide a way to encode row-level deletes.
+The primary goal of version 2 is to provide a way to encode row-level deletes.
 This update can be used to delete or replace individual rows in an immutable data file without rewriting the file.

 ## Goals